Table of contents

 Stretch projects

-Stretch projects are a powerful tool for developing high-potential employees and preparing them for future leadership roles within an organisation.
+Stretch projects are a powerful tool for developing high-potential employees and preparing them for future leadership roles within an organization.
 These projects are typically more challenging and complex than an employee's regular job duties and require them to stretch beyond their comfort zone.
-By taking on these projects, employees are exposed to new skills, knowledge, and experiences that can help them to develop the competencies and behaviours required for leadership roles.
-Stretch projects can also provide employees with opportunities to work with different teams, build their networks, and gain exposure to different areas of the organisation.
+By taking on these projects, employees are exposed to new skills, knowledge, and experiences that can help them to develop the competencies and behaviors required for leadership roles.
+Stretch projects can also provide employees with opportunities to work with different teams, build their networks, and gain exposure to different areas of the organization.

 Formal training